queeb3/Manifesto/README.md

 - It's not just performance, it's controlling flow for performance.
 - And it does not scale poorly at size or make code harder to maintain, quite the opposite.

-DoD is great but its only as good as you make your flow and how tightly you can control where and how you data is accessed in your program.
+DOD is great but its only as good as you make your flow and how tightly you can control where and how you data is accessed in your program.
 This does not make it hard, even if it feels like it at first if you are coming from OOD, but I promise you the moment you get it, you get it forever and you won't be going back.